cocos/cocos-docs/en/components/scrollview.md

 Similarly, you can register events such as `scrolling`, `touch-up`, `scroll-began`, etc. The parameters of the callback function for these events are consistent with the parameters of `scroll-to-top`.

 For a full list of ScrollView events, refer to the [ScrollView API](../../../api/en/classes/ScrollView.html) for details.

----

-Continue on to read about [ScrollBar component reference](scrollbar.md).